TheoCalianos/Play-Nice/README.md

   ```

-* Service
+* Service<br/>
-  This is my Launch Academy Project Play Nice.
-This app is Made for having gaming meetups for charity.
+  This is my Launch Academy Capstone Project Play Nice.
+This app is made for having gaming meetups for charity.
 So if a user were to make a group he would then put 1 to 3 associated charities.
 With a minimum donation to get into the event.
+The earning would go to the associated charities.

-* Website Like
+* Website Link<br/>
 https://gentle-springs-46121.herokuapp.com/

-* Website Error handling
+* Website Error handling<br/>
 If it is later in the month site might be down do to using the unpaid heroku version.